 How can Dropbox help me collaborate with others?

-Dropbox isn’t just for keeping your stuff organized.
+Dropbox isn’t just for keeping your content organized.
 It makes collaborating easy, so you can stay focused on the work that really matters.

 Make your mark